Niloofarzrb/shell/README.md

 Linux Shell
 In addition to Linux commands we have some special Commands.
-Here we explain about their syntax and their job:
+Here we explain about their syntax and their job:<br/>
 1- SFW : This command split the first word of every line of a file and prints it.
 The syntax of entering this command is: SFW nameOfFile
 2- MRW : This command prints the most repeated word in a file.
 The syntax of entering this command is: MRW nameOfFile 3- DAS : This command delete all spaces and tabs and enters(" ","\t","\n")in a file and prints the new string.
 The syntax of entering this command is: DAS nameOfFile